 These are some tips to help you and your partner find your resilience when you’re being challenged in life.

 Remember, ultimate relationship resilience is seeing opportunities to give one another the unique support you each need to feel centered and safe.

 This is what allows each partner to access their wisest, most capable self.

-A relationship and partnership has the power to support us in being our best, strongest, most resilient selves so we can rise above any challenge and come out even more loving, even more authentic, even more wise.
+A relationship and partnership have the power to support us in being our best, strongest, most resilient selves so we can rise above any challenge and come out even more loving, even more authentic, even more wise.

 And the bonus is you get to grow more deeply in love and intimacy even through tough times.

 Grow in love,